Approval of petitions is usually guided by precedent.

 Have a cumulative grade point average of 4.0 or higher.
 Students with a lower GPA will be considered on a case-by-case basis and must append a letter to their application that explains why an exception is justified.

-The student must obtain statements from both advisors indicating that he or she can complete the double major within the normal timeframe for earning a bachelor’s degree, with a reasonable course load, while maintaining his or her current GPA.
+The student must obtain statements from both advisors indicating that they can complete the double major within the normal timeframe for earning a bachelor’s degree, with a reasonable course load, while maintaining their current GPA.
 The second major should not delay the student’s graduation date.

-Apply on or before the Add Date of the term prior to the term in which he or she intends to graduate.
+Apply on or before the Add Date of the term prior to the term in which they intend to graduate.
 The CoC will consider late applications only under exceptional circumstances; it will review late applications at its discretion on a case-by-case basis.18

 To earn a double major, students must complete all the degree requirements of both majors.
 Students may combine any two majors of their choosing within the guidelines outlined in the Bulletin.